This page is designed to assist you in navigating the Department of Infrastructure and Regional Development Website.

 The Print link creates a print-friendly version of the current page.
 The Print link appears at the bottom-right of each page.

-From the Department page on our Web site you can find all you need to know about us - the Commonwealth Department of Infrastructure and Transport.
+From the Department page on our Web site you can find all you need to know about us - the Commonwealth Department of Infrastructure and Regional Development.
 You will find information relating to the structure of the Department, including the function, role and contact information for specific program areas in the Department.
 We have online copies of our Annual Reports, Enterprise Agreement, Corporate Plan and Service Charter.
 You can also check out the latest job vacancies and read about our Graduate Program.

 The Department's Media Centre provides a range of information including media releases and speeches.